-That works against her when facing a sufficiently strong opponent, such as the She-Hulk (Jennifer Walters).
+This defensive deficit becomes a clear disadvantage against a sufficiently strong opponent, such as the She-Hulk (Jennifer Walters).

 Exo, part 1

 She once stated that she was seven times as strong as Spider-Man.
-Yet, that she’d have an accurate estimate of Spidey’s strength seems unlikely.
+But that she’d have an accurate estimate of Spidey’s strength seems unlikely.

-The exo also required specialised, costly maintenance – and upgrades to keep up with the curve.
+The exo also required specialised, costly maintenance.
+Plus upgrades to keep up with the curve.
 Thus, if van Horn is to remain physically active, she needs backing from a high-tech organisation.
 In DC Heroes RPG terms, this is considered a series of Subplots rather than a Drawback.